Data-Robusta/data-robusta/presentation_notes.md

 ### Presentation Structure

 #### Beginning/Setting the scene

-##### Goal:

-Describe the audience's ordinary world and set the baseline for what it is.

-Presentation content:
+Presenter: Jeff
 slide: cup of coffee
 You have probably paid about the same for a cup of coffee as far back as you can remember.
-We were curious to see if changing weather patterns would threaten the price of America's true hero: Caffeine.
+We were curious to see if changing weather patterns would threaten the price of America's true : Caffeine.

 With that in mind we decided to look at the weather and coffee production of the most well known coffee producting country in the world: Colombia